 Clinical and Translational Physiology is devoted to encompassing all areas of physiology that provide insights that can be translated to clinical applications.
-This includes basic research through clinical studies, as well as animal studies that provide novel translational insights.
-The goal is to integrate advances in physiology into clinical medicine.
-Our aim is to focus on research in various fields of clinical physiology, including research in cardiovascular, respiratory, digestive, bone and muscle, and genitourinary physiology, as well as in neuroscience and medical technology.
+This includes basic research through clinical studies, as well as animal studies that provide novel translational insights to advance human health.
+If we can integrate advances in physiological research into clinical medicine this could have a major impact on clinical practice, i.e. more accurate and earlier diagnosis, novel treatment targets, and personalized novel therapies.
+Our aim is to provide multi-disciplinary coverage of research in various fields of clinical physiology.

 Indexed in: PubMed, PubMed Central, Scopus, Web of Science, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), EMBASE, Semantic Scholar, Ulrich's Periodicals Directory, Science Citation Index Expanded, CLOCKSS, EBSCO, OpenAIRE, Zetoc

 Clinical and Translational Physiology welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Clinical and Translational Physiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.